Desvelao/ipws/README.md

 ```

 #### Use
-In a terminal go to IPWS folder and execute:
+In a terminal, go to IPWS folder and execute:

 Example: